Comfort Ability Workshop

 Doernbecher is proud to present the Comfort Ability Workshop, which is now being held at OHSU quarterly.
 Originally designed at Boston Children’s Hospital, the Comfort Ability Workshop is being conducted both nationally and internationally!

 The Comfort Ability® Program helps kids (ages 10-17), parents, and caregivers learn how to better manage recurring functional symptoms such as chronic pain (nerve, muscle or joint pain, headaches, abdominal pain, etc.), nausea, dizziness, fatigue, and muscle weakness.
 The program teaches how the nervous system works in the body and why skills rooted in psychology can help.
-It also gives kids and parents and caregivers the chance to learn and practice many proven coping skills based in cognitive behavioral therapy.
+It also gives kids and caregivers the chance to learn and practice many proven coping skills based in cognitive behavioral therapy.

 The program is run by the Pediatric Pain Management Program in OHSU's Comprehensive Pain Center.